Hierarchical Navigation

 Create a new Index

 Since you have added these new fields, you will need to create a new index.
 Once again, use the Postman collection from the QuickStart guide to generate a new index with your new fields and facets.
+When using the QuickStart process you can only have two indexes created at once, so if you have created other indexes in the past, you may need to delete an older index first to be able to create a new one.

 Hierarchy Data